lackofcolours/talk_accessible-by-default/README.md

-# Accessible by default: How to get there, and make it last?
+# Accessible by default

+How to get there, and make it last?

 JS is exciting & full of possibilities.
 But we often forget the web’s core: accessibility.